 Bodywork & Somatic Therapies

-- Eco-somatic & body-based practices with Dr. Azra Bertrand
+- Eco-somatic & body-based practices with Maria Kiekari/ Dr. Azra Bertrand

 - Breathwork /3rd Level Training with Transformational Breath®, Italy